celinewmk/dbscan-clustering-prolog/README.md

-# Merge step of DCSCAN algorithm using Prolog
+# Merge step of DBSCAN algorithm using Prolog

 ## Instructions